-Over the last year, we’ve written quite a bit about branding.
-Branding is often associated with investing lots of money in marketing and promotion.
+Over the years, we’ve written quite a few articles about branding.
 Branding is about getting people to relate to your company and products.
-Branding is about trying to make your brand synonym for a certain product or service.
+It’s also about making your brand synonymous with a product or service.
 This can be a lengthy and hard project.
 It can potentially cost you all of your revenue.
-However, for a lot of small business owners, the investment in branding will have to be made with a relatively small budget.
-In this post, I’ll share my thoughts on how to go about your own low-budget branding.
+No wonder branding is often associated with investing lots of money in marketing and promotion.
+However, for many small business owners, the investment in branding will have to be made with a relatively small budget — especially during a crisis.

-My favorite example illustrating that unity is outdoor brands like Patagonia and The North Face, which make you feel included in their business ‘family’.
-We are all alike, share the same values.
+Some of our favorite examples illustrate unity: outdoor brands like Patagonia and The North Face, which make you feel included in their business ‘family’.
+“We are all alike, and share the same values.”
 By being able to relate to these brands and their values, we are more enticed to buy their products.
 It’s a brand for us, outdoor people.

 Come up with a proper tagline

 Once you have defined your brand values, it’s time to summarize them all into one single tagline.
 For example, WordPress’ mission is to “democratize publishing“.
 In your tagline, you formulate your values and make sure your added value for the customer, user, or visitor is also reflected.
 Again, be consistent.
 If you set a tagline, your actions and products should relate to that tagline, actually, even be based upon it.
 It summarizes your business.